 - Skip Corresponding Rows - Select this option to skip the corresponding rows in which an error occurs while importing.

-- Don't Import the data - Select this option to abort the import process, if any error occurs during importing.
+- Don't Import the Data - Select this option to abort the import process, if any error occurs during importing.

 You cannot retain the relational data modeling from your source.
-However, Zoho Analytics allows you to auto join tables.
+However, Zoho Analytics allows you to auto-join tables.

-While importing a new table into an existing database, Zoho Analytics auto identifies columns with the same column name and datatype and provides suggestions for lookup.
+While importing a new table into an existing Workspace, Zoho Analytics auto identifies columns with the same column name and datatype and provides suggestions for lookup.
 You can create this lookup by following the steps in the below slide.